smplrspace/docs/docs/getting-started.md

 You **should not try to use a copy** of the library files that you self host.
 Our frontend and backend resources need to be synced at the commit level to avoid data corruption, loading a copy might break your integration as you might not be using the latest version if we deploy a new version of the platform.

 A `smplr.js` **npm package** is on our roadmap but not ready yet due to blockers on the versioning side of things in our database.
 This remains a priority for us as we understand most engineering team prefer to include pinned versions of their dependencies in their own bundles.
 We will update our users once this is available.

-#### Advanced usage

-If you use a frontend framework like React, you can refer to the [embedding spaces](/guides/embedding.md) guide to learn more about loading smplr.js.

 ## Preview images